Leadership

 What is transformational leadership?

-Transformational leadership is a style where leaders inspire and motivate people toward an ambitious shared vision, raising performance through purpose and growth rather than through control or transactional rewards.
-You can explore the concept further on Wikipedia's transformational leadership entry.
+Transformational leadership is a style where leaders inspire others toward an ambitious shared vision, raising performance through purpose rather than control.
+You can explore it on Wikipedia's transformational leadership entry.